ProtoDigitalUK/lucid_client/packages/elements/README.md

 - [x] Instead of supporting !state for booleans, allow attribute bindings to set actions as well allowing you to do any conditionals you need within them.
 - [x] Update how attributes are read into attribute maps.
 Currently each store and the init handlers all handle this themselves.
 Instead, at a top level we should select all the valid attributes and then pass them to the store and handlers as required.
 - [x] Rename the data-element attribute to data-store.
-- [-] Create Events handler plugin.
+- [x] Create Events handler plugin.
 Needs destroy method updating.
-- [] Create Intersection handler plugin.
 - [] Create DOM handler plugin.
 - [] Create Focus Trap handler plugin.
+- [] Create Intersection handler plugin.
 - [] Go through lib and add debug logs where appropriate.
 - [] Update entire readme to be better structured and more in-depth.
 - [] Add method for re-creating the stores - would be needed for Astro's full site view transitions.